 • Our support groups remain the center of what we do and our virtual support groups have found an important niche.
 And yet, we know that there are many people here in New England whom we aren't serving directly through our work.
-We're going to go deeper to reach people who need us throughout New England, including figuring out how to operationalize our diversity, equity, access, and justice goals so we broaden and deepen our reach.
+We're going to go deeper to reach people who need us throughout New England, including operationalizing our diversity, equity, access, and justice goals so we broaden and deepen our reach.

 - There is more competition from our industry partners than there was even a few years ago.
 Our orientation to our industry partners, such as fertility practices, has shifted as many do their own programming and don't need RNE to be the conduit to new constituents anymore.
 In the same token, our constituents don't need basic educational programming from us since they can get it from industry partners.
-Our constituents value the personal stories, connections, and sense of community they get through engaging with RNE so that's what we'll stay focused on. - Our ability to provide support groups and connections to resources is dependent on our peer leaders.
+Our constituents value RNE's personal stories, connections, and sense of community. - Our ability to provide support groups and connections to resources is dependent on our peer leaders.
 We're seeing increasing turnover in our peer group leaders and are having a harder time recruiting new ones, which is impacting the groups we can offer.
-We need to support our current peer leaders better and build a robust pipeline of peer leaders so we can continue to do our core work. - Constituents are clambering for psycho-social support, community, and connections to resources when they need it, not just on our programming cycle.
-We're going to offer more ways for our constituents to access psycho-social support and be connected to resources whenever they need us, including launching a podcast and a library of recorded discussions and presentations. - The lack of mental health services impacts our constituents' journeys and those of our peer/staff/board team as well to continue this work.
-We're going to offer direct access to mental health services and training to mental health providers.
+We need to support our current peer leaders better and build a robust pipeline of peer leaders so we can continue to do our core work. - Constituents are clamoring for psychosocial support, community, and connections to resources when they need it, not just on our programming cycle.
+We're going to offer more ways for our constituents to access psychosocial support and be connected to resources whenever they need us, including launching a podcast and a library of recorded discussions and presentations. - The lack of mental health services impacts our constituents' journeys and those of our peer/staff/board team as well to continue this work.
+We are going to offer direct access to mental health services and training to mental health providers.